 6 miles, 45 minutes

-This is the greenest ride you’ll find in NYC—it makes a big oblong circle through Manhattan’s largest park on the main roadway (which, as of 2018, was closed to vehicle traffic).
+This is the greenest ride you’ll find in NYC—it makes a big oblong circle through Manhattan’s largest park on the main roadway (which, since mid-2018, has been closed to motor-vehicle traffic).
 Entering at Columbus Circle on the southwest corner, you can make a counterclockwise loop through the entire park in less than an hour.
 Or you can take your time, turning off the main drive at various points to see some of the park’s signature attractions and beautiful spaces; the Great Lawn, the Delacorte Theater and adjacent Belvedere Castle are just some of the many sights to explore.

 3. Hudson River Greenway—The Battery to George Washington Bridge